 Herbs and spices

 For seasoning, the Okinawa diet uses ginger, turmeric, and mugwort – all of which have been proven to possess medicinal qualities.

 For one, inflammation is at the core of many chronic diseases, and a study published in the Journal of Alternative and Complementary Medicine revealed that turmeric possesses anti-inflammatory properties.

 In place of refined grains, the Okinawans consume high-fiber carbohydrates such as buckwheat, quinoa, bananas, and beetroots.
 The most popular high-fiber carbohydrate consumed in Okinawa is the sweet potato.

-Aside from being a staple in Okinawan meals, sweet potatoes are rich in beta-carotene, vitamin C and E, calcium, and magnesium.
-Beta-carotene helps to protect the body against free radicals, vitamin C boosts the body’s immune system and magnesium and calcium reduce the risk for osteoporosis.
+Aside from being a staple in Okinawan meals, sweet potatoes are rich in beta-carotene, vitamins C and E, calcium, and magnesium.
+Beta-carotene helps to protect the body against free radicals, vitamin C boosts the body’s immune system and magnesium and calcium reduce the risk of osteoporosis.

 Seafood and red meat

 While you don’t have to completely avoid it, reducing your intake of red meat can be beneficial to your health.

 Replicating the Okinawa diet at home can be done by consuming wild-caught salmon.
 Rich in healthy fats, salmon can help protect and maintain cardiovascular health and reduce inflammation.